tardate/LittleArduinoProjects/Kraft/WP/PZL/P7a/README.md

 The [Arma Hobby 70006 PZL P.7a Expert Set 1/72](https://www.armahobby.com/pzl-p-7a-expert-set.html)
 is the first kit I've bought from this manufacturer.
-I have heard really good things about them, and I was certainly not disappointed. the expert set is beautifully puttogether and includes everything needed to produce a great rendering of this intersting aircraft from the interwar years.
+I have heard really good things about them, and I was certainly not disappointed.
+The expert set is beautifully put together and includes everything needed to produce a great rendering of this interesting aircraft from the interwar years.

 [![kit-box](./assets/kit-box.jpg?raw=true)](https://www.armahobby.com/pzl-p-7a-expert-set.html)